• Home

 Sharing is caring!

-Lazy Cat Cake (Cornflake Version) - The Viral Kuwaiti Dessert by Chef Ahmad Al Zamel - Every Ramadan, a new dessert takes over social media and last year, it was this one.
+Lazy Cat Cake (Cornflake Version) - The Viral Kuwaiti Dessert by Chef Ahmad Al Zamel (Cheat's version) - Every Ramadan, a new dessert takes over social media and last year, it was this one.
 The Lazy Cat Cake by Kuwaiti chef Ahmad Al Zamel went viral for all the right reasons.
 Think creamy, chocolatey, crunchy layers that look completely indulgent but require almost zero effort.
 It was the version with Cocoa Pops/Choco Balls that went viral last year but this year, it reemerged with a different topping -Feuilletine or Corn Flakes.
+You can make your own Chocolate Cake by using this traybake Chocolate Cake recipe.

 Lazy Cat Cake with cornflake topping on plate